4.7. Image Classes¶

 Example Geometry

-The below snippet generates a geometry with multiple sources and detectors.
+The code snippet below generates a geometry with multiple sources and detectors.

 # make raytracer